 All programs must administer statewide evaluation instruments to collect behavior outcome data from a sample of program participants.
-Programs that target adolescent participants in grades 6th through 12th (age 12-18) will use the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention, while programs targeting adults (18 and older) will use a 10-item survey developed by the National Cancer Institute.
-Both surveys assess recent (1-4 weeks) fruit and vegetable intake and have been validated in a wide range of populations.
-The surveys will be administered before and after the period of active program implementation and will request demographic information and other non-identifiable items (middle initial, day and month of birth) so that pre- and post-surveys can be matched by individual.
+Programs that target adolescent participants in grades 6th through 12th (age 12-18) will use the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention1 (i.e., Fruit and Vegetable Screener for Youth).
+Programs targeting adults (18 and older) or who serve children PreK-5th grade and have indirect contact with parents will use one of two tools selected by MFF: a 10-item survey2 (i.e., Fruit and Vegetable Screener for Adults) or a 6-10 item (6 pre and 10 post) questionnaire adapted from the Food & Physical Activity Questionnaire and Health-Related Quality of Life Measures^{3,4} (i.e., Food Questionnaire for Adults).
+All surveys assess recent (1-4 weeks) fruit and vegetable intake and have been validated in a wide range of populations.
+The surveys will be administered before and after the period of active program implementation and will request demographic information and other non-identifiable items (middle initial, day and month of birth) so that pre-/post-surveys can be matched by individual.